dejan94it/cc_Rtools/README.md

 # cc_Rtools
-This plugin allow Cheshire Cat to use tools written in R (and to run R code in general)
+This plugin allows the Cheshire Cat to use tools written in R (and to run R code in general)

 ## Installation